AkashShrestha31/30-days-of-advance-python-programming/day-2/readme.md

-A context manager in Python is a programming construct that facilitates the proper management of resources, such as files, network connections, or any other resource that needs to be acquired and released in a predictable and consistent manner.
-Context managers are used with the `with` statement to ensure that resources are properly initialized before the block of code and properly released after the block, even in the presence of exceptions.

-A context manager typically consists of two methods: `__enter__` and `__exit__`.
-The `__enter__` method is responsible for setting up the resource or performing any necessary preparations before the code block is executed.
-The `__exit__` method is responsible for cleaning up the resource after the code block, whether the block was executed successfully or an exception was raised.

-The primary advantage of using context managers is that they enhance the readability and reliability of your code by ensuring that resources are managed consistently.
-This helps to avoid common programming mistakes like resource leaks due to forgetting to release resources.
+- A context manager in Python efficiently handles resources like files, database connections, and locks, ensuring proper setup and cleanup.
+- It simplifies code, prevents resource leaks, and automates resource allocation and deallocation.
+- Context managers are crucial when working with resources requiring specific actions before and after use.

+### Introduction to Context Managers

+- Context managers in Python manage resources systematically, ensuring acquisition and release.
+- They work seamlessly with the `with` statement for consistent resource management.
+- Context managers help maintain predictability, even in the presence of exceptions.

+### Structure of a Context Manager

+- Context managers consist of two methods: `__enter__` and `__exit__`.
+- `__enter__` initializes resources or performs preparations before code execution.
+- `__exit__` cleans up resources, regardless of code block success or exceptions.

+### Benefits of Using Context Managers

+- Readability and reliability are enhanced by ensuring consistent resource management.
+- Context managers prevent common mistakes like resource leaks.
+- They simplify coding tasks and promote clean code practices.

 Here's the general structure of a context manager: